projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

 #.
 Load or create the scenario setting by selecting among the following:

-   - Choose a scenario from the **Scenario Setting** menu which lists all user-defined scenarios for the board you selected in the previous step.
+   - Choose a scenario from the **Scenario Setting** menu that lists all user-defined scenarios for the board you selected in the previous step.

    - Click the **Create a new scenario** from the **Scenario Setting**